concretecms/composer/README.md

 ### Hot Module Replacement
 Hot module replacement (hot reloading) allows you to write code and instantly see the changes in your browser, without reloading the page.
-In order to use hot reloading with concrete5, you'll want to use the `mix` and `mixAsset` helper functions to wrap your js and css urls.
+In order to use hot reloading with Concrete, you'll want to use the `mix` and `mixAsset` helper functions to wrap your js and css urls.
 These functions make it so that your assets automatically detect hot reloading mode and output the appropriate urls, they are safe to use in production: